- Homosexuality

 Same-sex marriage in Aceh is banned.

-Some popular LGBT Websites have also been banned.
+Some popular LGBT websites have also been banned.
 Nevertheless, LGBT movies are most times free to be broadcasted in Indonesian cinemas.

 Gender-affirming care in Aceh is restricted.

-LGBT employment discrimination in Aceh is unknown.
+LGBT employment discrimination in Aceh is no protections.

 LGBT housing discrimination in Aceh is no protections.